Michiel-VL/PolyaUtils.jl/README.md

 - Metaheuristic algorithms as a composition of a set of atomic components
 - Search space visualizations (solution viz, neighborhood viz, search trace viz)

-## Algorithm IO
+## Future
+- **Experiment support & data processing**
-Write out algorithm structure to a file and read it back in.
-Currently only supports a custom XML-format.
+- **Algorithm IO**: Write out algorithm structure to a file and read it back in
+- **Template-based visualization**: Generate a flowchart of your metaheuristic algorithm and export to svg, png or tikz
+- **Problem-visualization utilities**: Generate problem visualization easily using a set of predefined higher-order functions